 Wisconsin Forward Exam

-- English Language Arts and Mathematics assessments in the spring of 2022 for grades 3‑8
+- English Language Arts and Mathematics assessments in the spring for grades 3‑8

-- Science in the spring of 2022 for grades 4 and 8
+- Science in the spring for grades 4 and 8

 The ACT® with writing